-What I’ve learned in my 17 years is whether you’re buying five loans or five hundred, if you know what you’re doing, statistically, you can expect the same percentages as far as how many borrowers will be paying, how many will be doing short sales or payoffs, how many won’t pay and how many will be foreclosed on.
+What I’ve learned in my 17 years is whether you’re buying five loans or five hundred loans, if you know what you’re doing, statistically, you can expect the same percentages as far as how many borrowers will be paying, how many will be doing short sales or payoffs, how many won’t pay, and how many will be foreclosed on.
 That’s the secret to success!

 4. It’s Hard to Find Notes to Buy

 Another false fact!
 For anyone just starting out and looking to buy notes, the fact is they’re probably only going to buy in small amounts (under ten notes).
 With this number, there are plenty of other investors and small hedge funds that are continuously selling these quantities.